 There is no cure for herpes.
 Once a person has the virus, it remains in the body.
 The virus lies inactive in the nerve cells until something triggers it to become active again.
 These herpes "outbreaks," which can include the painful herpes sores, can be controlled with medication.

 What Can I Do If I Have Herpes?

 Many people who find out that they have herpes feel depressed knowing that they will always have the virus and can give it to others.
 But you are not alone.
 If you have herpes, you should learn all that you can about the condition.
-Information will help you to manage your disease and feel better about yourself.
+Information will help you to manage the infection and feel better about yourself.
 It also helps to talk about your illness with a trusted friend.

 If you have herpes, you can still have sex if you or your partner use a condom and you tell your partner about the illness.
 You also can still have children.